National Certificate of Educational Achievement: Replacements

-NCEA is expected to be phased out over a five year period, commencing with the launch of a new national curriculum in 2026, the Foundational Skills Award in 2028, NZCE in 2029 and NZACE in 2030.
+NCEA is expected to be phased out over a five-year period, commencing with the launch of a new national curriculum in 2026, the Foundational Skills Award in 2028, NZCE in 2029 and NZACE in 2030.
 The replacement system would prevent schools from allowing students to mix standards from different standards and require students to pass four out of five subjects.

 In late August 2025, 89 secondary school principals issued an open letter to Education Minister Stanford and Acting Secretary for Education Ellen MacGregor-Reid, calling for the Government to halt plans to replace the NCEA school qualification.
 They said that the Government's replacement plan lacked a clear rationale and posed a risk to disadvantaged teenagers particularly Māori and Pasifika New Zealanders.
 The principals expressed concern that the replacement system was designed for university-bound students over non-academic students.
 In response, Stanford said that she had consulted with the education sector including her advisory group of principals in developing the new secondary school qualification.
 She reiterated that the Government remained committed to replacing NCEA but sought to reassure principals and schools that there would be a phased, planned and supported implementation of the new qualification framework.

+On 26 March 2026, Stanford confirmed that the New Zealand Government would proceed with plans to phase out NCEA between 2028 and 2030.
+In addition, Year 11 students would be required to study English and mathematics from 2028.
+The Government also intends to introduce subjects-based assessments for Years 12 and 13 students, phasing out the current practice of accumulating credits across various subjects.
+The Government plans to create one pathway for academic and vocational learning, with industry-led subjects within the curriculum.
+In response, Post Primary Teachers' Association President Chris Abercrombie criticised the lack of detail in the Government's March announcement while the PPTA's Secondary School Council chair Steve McCracken expressed concern about the narrow focus on literacy and numeracy in the foundation qualifications for Year 11 students.